(Stachys Byzantina var. ‘Lamb's Ear’)

 Lamb's Ear is a mat-forming perennial flower that is native to the Middle East but can be commonly found growing in disturbed meadows and prairies in scattered locations throughout the United States.
 At maturity, this plant reaches the height of 12-16” and features velvety silver leaves, 10-16” spikes, and small bright purple flowers.
 This plant can be grown in a container, attracts bees, butterflies, and hummingbirds, resistant to deer and rabbits, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!

-Cultivar: Lamb's Ear
+Variety: Lamb's Ear

 Also Known As: Lamb’s Tails, Lamb’s Tongue, Woolly Betony, Woolly Woundwort.

 Native to: Iran, Krym, North Caucasus, Transcaucasus, Turkey, Turkey-in-Europe.

 Introduced into: Altay, Austria, British Columbia, Bulgaria, California, Connecticut, Czechoslovakia, France, Illinois, Montana, New York, New Zealand North, New Zealand South, Ontario, Québec, Ukraine, Utah, Vermont, Virginia.

 Grown as: Perennial

 Light: Full sun to partial shade

 Attracts Beneficial Insects?: Yes.
 Attracts bees, butterflies, and hummingbirds.
 Also is deer resistant and not to popular to rabbits.

 Sow Depth: On soil surface.